Burnup Calculations

 % Key output files generated:

-% [input]_dep.m - Main burnup results (MATLAB format)
+% [input]_dep.m - Main burnup results (MATLAB script format)

 % [input]_his.m - History file with k-eff vs time